Hashpa’ah: Jewish Spiritual Direction Training

 Requirement determined based on prior experience, in consultation with the Program Director

-Best if taken prior or during the Hashpa’ah Training Program
+Best if taken prior to or during the Hashpa’ah Training Program

 (6) Two reflection papers required per year.